Grow your fund through an array of gift options

 Whether giving now, or planning to give in the future, our fundholders are able to expand their charitable giving using a number of savvy options.
 And whether contributing cash gifts or a range of other assets, the Foundation's expert staff can facilitate the transaction with no hassle for you.

 Donors can give to their funds by check, money order or cash.
 These contributions are deductible to as much as 50% of your adjusted gross income, with a five-year carry over for any excess.
 Plus, it’s simple to grow your fund with a cash gift.
-Please mail your check, money order, or cash to the Foundation office:
+Please mail your check or money order to the Foundation office:

 Sacramento Region Community Foundation